-Tuition Costs: Tuition costs and fees per semester based on enrollment for the recommended credit load of 12 semester hours for 2015-2016 academic year for in-state residents is \$4,294 per semester (Fall and Spring) and \$13,360 for non-residents or out of state students (plus required fees).
+Tuition Costs: Tuition costs and fees per semester based on enrollment for the recommended credit load of 12 semester hours for 2016-2017 academic year are as follows: \$4,294 per semester (Fall and Spring) for in-state resident rates (plus the costs for fees which are approximately \$518.
+The rate for non-residents or out of state students is \$13,690 per semester (plus the \$518 in university fees).
+In addition, there is an assessment calculated per credit hour for students admitted to the School Psychology graduate program.